-At the end of 2022, employees were offered the opportunity to participate in a share purchase plan as part of their flexible remuneration, which was aimed at all employees of the Company with at least six months' tenure at the Company, excluding members of the Board of Directors.
+At year-end 2022 and 2023, employees were offered the opportunity to participate in a share purchase plan as part of their flexible remuneration, which was aimed at all employees of the Company with at least six months' tenure at the Company, excluding members of the Board of Directors

-It was a one-off programme lasting two months (November and December 2022) aimed at facilitating the acquisition of Línea Directa shares among employees through a flexible remuneration programme subject to a beneficial tax regime.
-The conditions for being able to include the plan in the flexible remuneration programme were as follows: the amount to be allocated would be capped at \leq 12,000 per year, the shares must be held for three years, and the delivery may not exceed the upper limit for overall remuneration in kind of 30% of the total remuneration, nor may the minimum wage be affected in any way.
+They were two one-off programmes each lasting two months (November and December of 2022 and 2023), aimed at facilitating the acquisition of Línea Directa shares among employees through a flexible remuneration programme subject to a beneficial tax regime.
+The conditions for being able to include the plan in the flexible remuneration programme were as follows: the amount to be allocated would be capped at € 12,000 per year, the shares must be held for three years, and the delivery may not exceed the upper limit for overall remuneration in kind of 30% of the total remuneration, nor may the minimum wage be affected in any way.

 The Plan was launched at a 5% discount on the share price.
-The Plan was approved by the Board of Directors in September and October 2022, following a report by the Appointments, Remuneration and Corporate Governance Committee.
+The Plan was approved by the Board of Directors in September and October of 2022 and 2023, following a report by the Appointments, Remuneration and Corporate Governance Committee.